dPexxIAM/Surftimer-Discord-Bot/README.md

 # Installation
-Upload both files to your dedicated server, edit config.json with your details, then run the bot.
+Upload all files to your dedicated server, edit config.json with your details, then run the bot.